Golovinomyces orontii

 Golovinomyces orontii is a species complex of powdery mildew fungi in the family Erysiphaceae.
 It is found around the world where it infects plants in various families.
-What was formerly thought to be a single species is likely to be a complex of multiple cryptic species, with Golovinomyces orontii sensu stricto infecting Misopates.
+What was formerly thought to be a single species is likely to be a complex of multiple cryptic species, with Golovinomyces orontii sensu stricto infecting plants such as Misopates.

 Description

 The fungus forms white mycelial growth on both sides of the leaves of its host.
 The leaves can sometimes be distorted, discoloured or even killed by the presence of the powdery mildew.
 Unlike most Erysiphaceae, Golovinomyces orontii has been considered not to be particularly host-specific, occurring on a wide range of taxa.
 However, it is more likely that what has been reported as a single species is actually multiple closely-related taxa.
-Golovinomyces orontii in its strict sense is found solely on Misopates.
+The type host of Golovinomyces orontii is Misopates.
 It can be found worldwide, wherever its host species are found.

 Taxonomy

 Golovinomyces orontii was formally described by Castagne in 1851 with the basionym Erysiphe orontii.
 The species was transferred to the genus Golovinomyces by V.P.
 Heluta in 1988.